chrissygonzalez/udacity-fewd-project4/README.md

 - Open the frontend-nanodegree-mobile-portfolio folder.
 - Within the views folder, find pizza.html and open it in a browser.
 - Wait for the page to load, then scroll up and down to see the improved frame rate.
-- Compare to the original (in _original > views > pizza.html) and use developer tools to see the exact effect the optimizations have had.
+- Compare to the original (in _original > frontend-nanodegree-mobile-portfolio > views > pizza.html) and use developer tools to see the exact effect the optimizations have had.

 ####Optimizations Used
 The optimization process was a long and winding one, and I backed up and moved forward so many times, it was hard to remember what order I tried these in.
 Here, I'm documenting the effect each optimization had in a top to bottom order (in the code), but I think I probably followed the order recommended in the office hours video and/or the original ReadMe file.